eclipse-sumo/sumo/docs/web/docs/SUMO_edge_type_file.md

   Wikipedia lists the [Speed limits by country](https://en.wikipedia.org/wiki/Speed_limits_by_country).

-The right values are hard to find.
-Because they depend at least partly on the legislation (maxspeed, for example); the values vary from country to country.
+The right values are hard to find, because they depend at least partly on the legislation (maxspeed, for example); the values vary from country to country.
 Further context information, like the fact whether a road is inside or outside a city border, may determine the defaults as well.
 In